spring-cloud/spring-cloud-connectors/spring-cloud-core/README.md

 #Spring Cloud Core

-This core library provides manual access to application and service information.
+This core library provides programmatic access to application and service information.
 This library has no Spring dependencies and may be used in non-Spring applications.

-This library requires Java 6.
+This library requires Java 6 or newer.

 This library is cloud-agnostic.
 Using Java SPI, it supports pluggable cloud and service connectors; support for Cloud Foundry and Heroku is available out-of-the-box, in addition to